What is food intolerance?

 What can I do about it?

-Talk to Adele about doing a Food Detective test as part of your consultation.
+Talk to Adele about doing a Food Detective test.
 Many people experience an improvement in symptoms and health after changing their diet based on their Food Detective results.
 Like any diagnostic test, Food Detective will only produce meaningful results if you are experiencing symptoms.
 Some symptoms of food intolerance could be due to other health issues and it is important to see your doctor to rule these out.

 Why should I do a test?

 Symptoms can persist for several days or longer, making it difficult to identify which foods your body is struggling to deal with.

 What is Food Detective?

 Food Detective is a test which Adele performs in clinic from a pin prick of blood taken from your finger.
 You receive your results during your consultation, empowering you to take control of your health.

 Food Detective tests for reactions to the following foods: